Bro. Shola Alabi | President, ACF Baltimore Chapter

 Jesus ties forgiveness directly to revival: “If you forgive others their trespasses, your heavenly Father will also forgive you” (Matthew 6:14).
 Unforgiveness hardens our hearts, clogs the flow of grace, and blocks the Spirit’s fresh outpouring.
 God is patiently waiting for ACF individuals to repent, release offenses, and seek Him for revival.

-God has granted us an invitation to experience His outpouring of revival at the 2026 ACF East Region Conference in Marlborough, MA.
+God has granted us an invitation to experience His outpouring at the 2026 ACF East Region Conference in Marlborough, MA.

 Practical Steps for Biblical Forgiveness and Reconciliation